ethanh6/Interactive-Lab-Hub/final_project/2048/README.md

 # movements in the game
 - Arrow keys
 - VIM movements (h: LEFT, j: DOWN, k: UP, l: RIGHT)
-- controled by joystick (to be implemented)
+- controled by joystick
 - controled by sound (to be implemented)
-- controled by gesture (to be implemented)
+- controled by gesture
 - controled by capacity sensor (to be implemented)

 # options in game